nasa/nos3/docs/wiki/Scenario_Low_Power.md

 ![lowPower_ChargeChange](https://github.com/user-attachments/assets/63d5801e-e672-40e1-b53e-1155b8a05978)

 From there, rebuild and launch NOS3 as you would normally.
-I would encourage also minimizing the 42 GUI and FSW consoles and using COSMOS for all your information, as this would put you in a perspective most similar to that of an Operator in the MOC.
+I would also encourage minimizing the 42 GUI and FSW consoles and using COSMOS for all your information, as this would put you in a perspective most similar to that of an Operator in the MOC.
 - _Note: In the future, you could launch NOS3 in operator mode with `make cosmos-operator` and follow the instructions in the terminal to make sure everything launches.
 This would put you in a more operator-like mode to start, though the 42 GUI will still launch.
 However, this feature is still in development, so simply using `make launch` as usual is advised._

-From there, wait a few moments then open the Script Runner and Telemetry Grapher.
+From there, wait a few moments, then open the Script Runner and Telemetry Grapher.
 In Telemetry Grapher, launch the `EPS_test.rb` and then hit Start.
 This will track your power level and switch/in sun statuses in the graph.
 Then, go to Script Runner, hit open, and go to `cosmos/procedures`.
-Then select `PassSetupEPSCheck_LowPowerScen.rb` in the new window, and once it is open, hit Start.
+Select `PassSetupEPSCheck_LowPowerScen.rb` in the new window, and once it is open, hit Start.
 This is the setup and test file the MOC ran that seems to have caused the issue.
 It was intended to test the EPS, and then set up Science Mode.
 Then, let the simulator run, and observe that the power starts dropping after the science pass starts as you would expect, but then the science pass stops prematurely, and the power is still draining despite that.
 This is the point where you would enter to begin triage with the night approaching.

 ![lowPower_SetupGraph](https://github.com/user-attachments/assets/ac93d422-d69f-48b1-90b3-5168bee88aa0)

 ## Step 2 - Identification and Triage
-This section will cover how to utilize tools in COSMOS and a logical thinking process to pinpoint points of failure that may be causing the issue.
+This section will cover how to utilize a combination of tools in COSMOS and a logical thinking process to precisely identify points of failure that may be causing the issue.

 ### Part A: Pinpointing Possible Issues
-Since the issue appears to be with an unexpected power drain, even during daytime, the first place that should make sense to look would be the EPS Telemetry.
+Since the issue appears to be an unexpected power drain, even during daytime, the first place that should make sense to look would be the EPS Telemetry.
 Go to your Packet Viewer window, and navigate to `GENERIC_EPS` in the `Target` dropdown.
 There should be only one Packet for it, so simply scroll through and observe.
 Switches 0 and 1, which are used, should be off, but you may notice that switch 7, which should be unused, is on and drawing quite a bit of power.

 ![lowPower_Switch7On](https://github.com/user-attachments/assets/592dc0ff-debf-45ae-a4c3-7f3d852379f5)

-The temporary fix at this stage would be to go to your command sender and command switch 7 off manually, and verify that it turns off in your Telemetry Viewer.
+The temporary fix at this stage would be to go to your Command Sender and command switch 7 off manually, and verify that it turns off in your Telemetry Viewer.
 This should at least decrease the power draw to safer levels.

 ![lowPower_Switch7Off](https://github.com/user-attachments/assets/6c5230b7-42e3-4f7a-8187-19cf95657a70)

 ### Part B: Finding the Cause
 Now that the issue has been identified and temporarily fixed, the next move should be to determine what may have caused the problem.
-The first two places that should come to mind to look are a faulty RTS table which has the switch being activated, or an errant ground command.
+The first two places that should come to mind as likely culprits are a faulty RTS table (which is incorrectly activating the switch), or an errant ground command.
 In this case, if we check the script that was run to set up the pass, you may notice an errant switch command, which turns on switch 7.
-This seems to be the point of failure here, so you should assure it is removed or fixed for future passes.
+This seems to be the point of failure here, so you should be sure it is removed or fixed for future passes.

 ![lowPower_ScriptError](https://github.com/user-attachments/assets/0733a212-6fd2-42a8-8b92-7312f8b14086)

-If it was *not* in the ground script, then you would likely wish to assure that backup versions of the RTS tables that have been checked for the error are sent up to overwrite any currently onboard, as discussed in the
+If it was *not* in the ground script, then the next place to check would be whether the backup versions of the RTS tables that have been checked for the error are sent up to overwrite any currently onboard, as discussed in the
 In-Flight Patching Scenario.
-Though, with the error identified, and the speed of discharged observed, the Operations Team deems it wise to add in some sort of failsafe to assure operator error cannot lead to the complete death of the craft.
+Although in this case the problem has been solved, given the error identified, and the speed of discharged observed, the Operations Team deems it wise to add in some sort of failsafe to ensure that possible future operator error cannot lead to the complete death of the craft.

 ## Step 3 - Planning the Failsafe
 As emphasized in previous scenarios, before any changes to mission behavior are made, one should consider what exactly needs to be done, how to do it, where the changes need to be made, and any new edge cases that may arise from this new behavior.

 ### Part A: Determining Scope
-In this case, we want to add a new case where, if the battery gets below a critical level, it will go into a known, safe state.
+In this case, we want to add a new contingency where, if the battery gets below a critical level, it will go into a known, safe state.
 We may also want to make sure any existing power-related triggers go to a fully determined
 EPS state, though that is up to your discretion.
-The Avionics Team reports that the battery being used should be recoverable as long as it does not drop below 25%.
+The Avionics Team reports that the spacecraft battery should be recoverable as long as it does not drop below 25%.
 Thus, 40% is deemed a safe cutoff margin to go into a known safe state in the case of extreme power loss while still being able to survive a night and recharge.

-This means we will need a new LC Watchpoint for 40% power, designed similarly to the existing 60% watchpoint, and we will need to assure it is activated when entering Science Mode.
+This means we will need a new LC Watchpoint for 40% power, designed similarly to the existing 60% watchpoint, and we will need to ensure it is activated when entering Science Mode.
 Then, we need to create a new RTS that will transition to Safe Mode if the watchpoint is triggered.
-Additionally, if it *is* determined that we want to add additional safety measures to our existing low power Science Pause at 60%, we would need to modify that
+Finally, if it *is* determined that we want to add additional safety measures to our existing low power Science Pause at 60%, we would need to modify that
 RTS as well.

 ### Part B: Determining Modifications for Behavior